 Flora car park is located at the end of Graham Valley Road, southwest of Motueka.
 Graham Valley Road begins off Motueka River West Bank Road near Ngatimoti, and is approximately 65 km from Nelson and 21 km from Motueka.
 The car park is located 10 km up Graham Valley Road, at the road end.
 Be aware that Graham Valley Road is steep and unsealed, and can be icy and snowy in winter.
 A 4WD vehicle is recommended, especially in winter.
 The road is also prone to slips, so check DOC Alerts webpage for road access updates.

 Begin by following the 4WD Road from Flora car park.
 This will take you over Flora Saddle (975 m) and on to the grassy clearing where Flora Hut stands.
 Here the track crosses Flora Stream, and immediately begins climbing the ridge to the north.
-The track follows the ridge, which is quite steep and rough in places, passing through silver beech and dracophyllum.
-You will reach the tree line (1350 m elevation) after about 2 hr (4.1 km).
+The track follows the ridge, which is quite steep and rough in places, passing through silver beech and dracophyllum, and reaches the tree line (1350 m elevation) after 4.1 km.

 Be sure to indicate your intended route in the visitor book in the Flora Kiosk.
 Lodestone is an alpine route, so proper preparation and care should be made to ensure a safe trip.
 This track reaches a high elevation and is exposed above the treeline, so proper outdoor clothing is essential.
 Be sure to check the weather forecast before you go.
 Snow may lie above the treeline for weeks in winter and spring, particularly on the southern face.
 Take extreme care in snowy or icy conditions as the steep sections towards the summit can be very slippery.